 Looking a little south of west in Lyon Canyon.
 At the bottom middle of the photo was the location of the Boar's Nest from the old Dukes of Hazzard TV show.
 In the distant middle right on the road you can see the supports for the drawbridge from the movie Nothing But Trouble.

 Lyon Canyon is located north of Towsley Canyon, east of Dewitt Canyon, south of Pico Canyon, and west of Interstate 5.
 In 1880, Sanford Lyon purchased land at the mouth of the canyon from the government.
 Eventually, the canyon became Lyon Canyon.
 The early history consists mainly of ranching and agricultural uses.
 In recent times, the canyon was used for filming, such as the Dukes of Hazzard TV show.
 The oil history for the canyon doesn't start until 1922 and, of the nine wells drilled, only three found oil.

-Unlike the other canyons, Lyon Canyon is fairly open.
-It is also fenced off and is private property.
+Unlike the other canyons, Lyon Canyon is fairly open, but it is fenced off because it is private property.

-Taylor Open Space (yellow area) in Lyons Canyon
+Taylor Open Space (yellow area) south of Lyon Canyon and north of Towsley Canyon